loic-sharma/BaGet/docs/vs/nugetserver.md

 ## Migration Guide

-You can use the [NuGet.Server migration](../import/nugetserver.md) guide to import your NuGet.Server packages into BaGet.
+You can use the [NuGet.Server migration](../import/nugetserver.md) guide to import your NuGet.Server packages into BaGetter.